caleb221/CopperHead-TimePiece/README.md

   Chrome Dino Game  <br>
   Space Invaders Game <br>
    **footprint is there but currently no way to solder on MPU-9250** <br>
+   Update WiFi networks and time over a hosted website incase there are no known networks around and time is off.

 # Schematic
 <img src="https://github.com/caleb221/CopperHead-TimePiece/blob/main/img/Schematic_esp32SmartWatch_2021-07-04.png" width="650" height="500">